 The NSF awarded Invent Penn State I-Corps Site status and $500,000 in September 2017 to support entrepreneurship training and microgrants for university-related startups.

 Participants may qualify for I-Corps national team and $50,000

-The Invent Penn State I-Corps Site will provide microgrants, commercialization training and mentorship for up to 30 startup teams per year.
-These “boot camp” style trainings help inventors begin customer discovery, learn about the commercialization process, network with experienced entrepreneurs and determine if a market exists for their innovation.
+The Invent Penn State I-Corps Site provides microgrants, commercialization training and mentorship for up to 30 startup teams per year.
+These “boot camp” style trainings help inventors begin customer discovery, learn about the commercialization process, network with experienced entrepreneurs and determine if markets exist for their innovation.
 The benefits are numerous.

-- Receive a microgrant of up to $3,000, which can be used to attend industry trade shows, visit potential customers, develop prototypes and cover customer discovery expenses
+- Receive a micogrant of up to $3,000, which can be used to attend industry trade shows, visit potential customers, develop prototypes and cover customer discovery expenses.

 - Become eligible to apply for an I-Corps National Teams $50,000 grant award.
 (This is an alternate National Teams eligibility path for PI’s who have not previously received NSF funding.)

 - Qualify for an increasing number of NSF grant awards that require NSF I-Corps training as a criteria for eligibility.